PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 See the [ECS guide](/ecs_guide/) for a walkthrough of using ECS in a hybrid work pool.

 If you're using Prefect Cloud and your organization's security posture allows storing credentials in blocks, [ECS push work pools](https://docs.prefect.io/latest/guides/deployment/push-work-pools/#__tabbed_1_1) are a great option.
-They provide all the benefits of ECS with a quick setup and no worker needed.
+They provide all the benefits of ECS along with a quick setup and no worker needed.

 ## Resources